2E-algorithms-project/sorting/README.md

 # sort
 Sorting algorithms

-- Bubble Sort
+- Bubble Sort (recursive and not)
-- Insertion Sort
+- Insertion Sort (recursive and not)
-- Selection Sort
+- Selection Sort (recursive and not)
+- Quick Sort (not added yet)

+Work still in progress.
+If you have any improvements please add a pull requests (thx!).